-Please use this document to highlight key aspects of the school's work as a starting point for the self-evaluation discussion on the first afternoon with the inspection team.
+Please use this document to highlight key aspects of the school's work as a starting point for the scoping discussion on the first afternoon with the inspection team.

 For each of the quality indicators (QIs) you are asked to focus on the three key self-evaluation questions from How good is our school?
-(4th edition) and to consider how you triangulate your evidence to ensure your evaluative judgments are robust.
+(4th edition) and/or How good is our early learning and childcare? to consider how you triangulate your evidence to ensure your evaluative judgments are robust.

 Please ensure information provided is clear and concise, using bullet points to indicate high level evaluative messages.
-This can then be the focus of the discussion at the self-evaluation meeting.
-The suggested word count will help you complete the form and support you in providing high level messages.
+This can then be the focus of the discussion at the scoping meeting.
+The word count will help you complete the form and support you in providing high level messages.